Table of Contents

 Before entering into compulsory liquidation in 2019, here is an overview of Thomas Cook’s business:

-The company offered seven travel-related services: flights, hotel accommodation, cruises, foreign exchange, travel insurance, holiday packages, one-stop-shops, essentially meeting every need of its customers, from A to Z, with in-house resources.
+- The company offered seven travel-related services: flights, hotel accommodation, cruises, foreign exchange, travel insurance, holiday packages, and one-stop shops, essentially meeting every need of its customers, from A to Z, with in-house resources.

 Brand values: “Thomas Cook‘s promise to its customers is to be personal, trusted and innovative, placing them at the heart of everything it does.”